 Although travel is rarely contraindicated during a normal pregnancy, complicated pregnancies require extra consideration and may warrant a recommendation that travel be delayed (Box 7-02).
 Pregnant travelers should be advised that the risk of obstetric complications is highest in the first and third trimesters.

 PLANNING FOR EMERGENCY CARE

-Obstetric emergencies often are sudden and life-threatening.
+Obstetric emergencies are often sudden and life-threatening.
 Travel to areas where obstetric care may be less than the standard at home is inadvisable.
-For a woman in the third trimester of pregnancy, it is advisable to identify a medical facility at her destination that could manage complications of pregnancy, delivery, a caesarean section, and neonatal problems.
-Some complications may be managed so the mother could travel to a facility where she could receive advanced obstetric care, but some conditions are contraindications for any travel (Box 8-03).
-In such cases, it may be preferable to bring help to the patient rather than transport the patient.
+For women traveling in the third trimester of pregnancy, it is recommended to identify international medical facilities capable of managing complications of pregnancy, delivery, a cesarean section, and neonatal problems.

 Many health insurance policies do not cover complications of pregnancy or the newborn overseas.
 Supplemental travel health insurance should be strongly considered to cover pregnancy-related problems and care of the neonate, as needed.
 Evacuation insurance that includes coverage of pregnancy-related complications is also highly encouraged.

 - Absolute Contraindications

 - Abruptio placentae

 - Incompetent cervix